NorwegianVeterinaryInstitute/laksetap/README.md

 but the idea here is to be able to use the data functions both in the app, and in an interactive R session.
 One should be aware of this when working with the data and app.

+## Mortality calculator

+We provide a mortality calculator in R and Excel as part of the repository, and downloadable from the app.
+The calculator itself is not part of the app UI because we don’t want to handle company or farm level data in the app and potentially run into legal or security issues.
+The calculator uses the same approach to calculating fish mortality as used in Norwegian Veterinary Institute’s Fish Health Report.